Understanding the basic philosophy of WCAG

-- Robust.
 The content should be usable with a variety of technologies, assistive and otherwise, and remain usable as technology changes.
-Example: a video should work regardless of the browser or device on which you are trying to watch it.
+For example, a video should work regardless of the browser or device on which you are trying to watch it.
 Another example is that many websites simply do not function properly on a smartphone.
-Content is misplaced visually, fields cannot be accessed, or settings can only be reached via a right-click from a mouse (something that someone accessing the content on a smartphone or using a screen reader may not have or be able to use).
+Avoid content that is misplaced visually.
+Ensure fields can be accessed.
+Do not create settings that can only be reached via a right-click from a mouse.
+A mouse is a tool that someone accessing the content on a smartphone or using a screen reader may not be able to use.

-The goal of these web content accessibility guidelines is for your organization’s digital information to reach everyone, regardless of how they access that information.
+The goal of WCAG is for your organization’s digital information to reach everyone, regardless of how they access that information.
 This means you need to remain familiar with both accessibility standards and changing technology.
 With one in four adults found in the CDC’s latest report to have a disability, you can be sure that a large part of your target audience has a need for accessible content in order to do business with your organization.
-Accessibility should be an integral part of your organization and mold how your digital content is created and provided to your audience.
+Make accessibility an integral part of your organization.
+Allow it to mold how your digital content is created and provided to your audience.

 The philosophy of these four pillars is the foundation of all success criteria in the web content accessibility guidelines.